A Complete Guide for Moms to Quit Work & Go Back to School

 There is a high chance of landing a better job after completing your studies than your current job.
 The move is very important for career growth and development especially if there are limited growth opportunities at your current job.

-3. Quitting Work for School Enhances Work-Life Balance
+3. It Enhances Work-Life Balance

 Like mentioned earlier, it is extremely hard for a working mom to succeed in her studies while working.
 There is just so much that needs to be done in limited time and this can lead to burnout and a very poor work-life balance.